yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.

-**I will update other related papers and codes before 10 June 2023, including more papers about Policy Optimization, Quality-Diversity EA + RL , Meta EA + RL, Transfer EA + RL ...**
+**I will update other related papers and codes before 10 June 2023, including more papers about Policy Optimization, Quality-Diversity EA + RL, Meta EA + RL, and Transfer EA + RL ...**

 ## Paper With Code [TODO]